Dean Heller: Early life and education

-Heller was born in Castro Valley, California, to Janet (née MacNelly) and Charles Alfred "Jack" Heller, a mechanic and stock car driver. moved to Carson City, Nevada with his family when he was nine months old.
+Heller was born in Castro Valley, California, to Janet (née MacNelly) and Charles Alfred "Jack" Heller, a mechanic and stock car driver.
+He moved to Carson City, Nevada with his family when he was nine months old.
 He has five siblings.

 He graduated from Carson High School in 1978, and was accepted into the University of Southern California, where he earned his BBA, specializing in finance and securities analysis, from the USC Marshall School of Business in 1985.
-At USC, Heller joined the Sigma Nu social fraternity.
+At USC, Heller joined the Sigma Nu social fraternity and the Trojan Knights.

 Early career

 Nevada Assembly

 Heller served two terms in the Nevada Assembly from 1990 to 1994.
 He represented Carson City, the capital of Nevada.
 During his time in the Nevada Assembly, Heller worked as a senior commercial banking consultant for Bank of America (1990–1995).

 Nevada secretary of state

 Heller was elected secretary of state of Nevada in 1994 and reelected in 1998 and 2002, serving from 1995 to 2007, when he was elected to the United States House of Representatives.
 As Secretary of State, Heller made Nevada the first state in the nation to implement an auditable paper trail to electronic voting machines.